explodingcamera/blog/content/rust-os/1-hello-riscv/index.md

 series = ["rust-os"]
 +++

+{% quote (class="info")%}

-> This is a series of posts about my journey creating a kernel in rust.
+This is a series of posts about my journey creating a kernel in rust.
 You can find the code for this project [here](https://github.com/explodingcamera/pogos/tree/part-1) and all of the posts in this series [here](/series/os-dev/).

+{% end %}

 # Background

-A couple of years ago, I started learning a bit about low-level development through [nand2tetris](https://www.nand2tetris.org/) but recently I've gotten more interested in kernel and OS development by reading a lot of lwn.net and due to the inclusion of Rust support for writing Linux kernel modules.
+I've been interested in operating systems for a while now and, with many of the recent advancements in rust's role in the OS ecosystem, I thought it would be fun to try and write a kernel in rust.
 I've found that many blogs and guides on writing kernels and operating systems are either pretty outdated or not very accessible, so this will be a different (and hopefully more fun) approach, fully utilizing the Rust ecosystem to get up and running quickly and minimizing the use of unsafe and assembly code.

 This series requires pre-requisite knowledge of Rust or a similar programming language.
 All commands throughout the series will also be expecting a Linux terminal and might need to be adjusted slightly for macOS or Windows.
 I'll be using Arch Linux, but any distro should work fine.
 I'm trying to keep everything approachable, so if you have any questions or suggestions, feel free to reach out to me at [mail@henrygressmann.de](mailto:mail@henrygressmann.de)